agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 Briefly and clearly describe the recommendation.
 -->

-A comon barrier for beginners trying to get started with Scientific Python projects is difficulty of installation.
-Even for experienced Python programmers, it can take a nontrivial amount of time to correctly install an unfamiliar package.
+A common barrier for beginners trying to get started with Scientific Python projects is their difficulty of installation.
+Even for experienced Python programmers, it can take a nontrivial amount of time to install an unfamiliar package correctly.

-In-browser interactive documentation offers users a chance to try out and explore projects without taking effort to install them locally.
-Even when users are able to install projects, interactive documentation provides a smoother experience than copying and pasting code snippets into a local REPL, IDE/editor or Notebook.
+In-browser interactive documentation offers users a chance to try out and explore projects without taking the effort to install them locally.
+Even when users can install projects, interactive documentation provides a smoother experience than copying and pasting code snippets into a local REPL, IDE/editor or Notebook.
 It can thus offer benefits for beginners and more experienced programmers alike.

 The [JupyterLite](https://jupyterlite.readthedocs.io/en/stable/) project enables running Python code in the browser via [WebAssembly](https://webassembly.org/), such as code snippets in API examples, and/or narrative (long-form) documentation such as notebooks, tutorials, and how-to guides.

-This SPEC offers a primer on how Core Projects in the Scientific Python ecosystem can make their documentation interactive through JupyterLite together with a WebAssembly-based Python runtime provided by the [Pyodide](https://pyodide.org/en/stable/) or the [emscripten-forge](https://emscripten-forge.org/) distributions.
+This SPEC offers a primer on how Core Projects in the Scientific Python ecosystem can make their documentation interactive through JupyterLite, together with a WebAssembly-based Python runtime provided by the [Pyodide](https://pyodide.org/en/stable/) or the [emscripten-forge](https://emscripten-forge.org/) distributions.
 It primarily focuses on Sphinx-based, HTML documentation workflows for projects with a Python API; however, brief recommendations are also made for other ways of documentation tooling, such as MkDocs, MyST-JS, and Quarto.

 ---

 {{< figure >}}

 src = "./NumPy-interactive-example.png"
 alt = "The image shows the NumPy documentation page for the numpy.hsplit function.
-At the top is the NumPy logo and navigation bar with links to User Guide, API reference, and other documentation sections.
+At the top is the NumPy logo and navigation bar with links to the User Guide, API reference, and other documentation sections.
 The left sidebar contains a list of related NumPy array manipulation functions.
 The main content focuses on the numpy.hsplit function, which splits an array into multiple sub-arrays horizontally (column-wise).
 The function signature shows numpy.hsplit(ary, indices_or_sections).
 The documentation explains that hsplit is equivalent to split with axis=1, and for 1-D arrays, it splits at axis=0.
-Prominently featured here is a detailed interactive example showing how to use numpy.hsplit in a numpydoc-based Examples secttion.
-There's a blue 'Try it in your browser!' button that allows users to run the code in a JupyterLite kernel directly within the documentation page without leaving the site.
-The example demonstrates splitting a 4x4 array into two parts and also shows how to use hsplit with specific indices."
+Prominently featured here is a detailed interactive example showing how to use numpy.hsplit in a numpydoc-based Examples section.
+A blue 'Try it in your browser!' button above the code snippet and below the Examples heading that allows users to run the code in a JupyterLite kernel directly within the documentation page without leaving the site.
+The example demonstrates splitting a 4x4 array into two parts and how to use hsplit with specific indices."

 caption = "A screenshot of an interactive example in the NumPy documentation.
 The blue button allows users to run the code in a JupyterLite kernel directly within the documentation page without leaving the site."